 a.
 Provisions for learning

 a.
 The provision of situational distance learning through either: (Select all applicable strategies below and complete only the questions associated with the selected options)

-✓ 1.
-Provision of 1:1 learning devices.
+1. Provision of 1:1 learning devices.

 2. Distribution of learning materials that are not digital, such as paper packets and other related learning materials.

-$\Box$ 3.
+☐ 3.
 Other

+1 Duration of 1.1 Learning decises

 1. Provision of 1:1 learning devices

 a1.
-As of the submission of this plan, the LEA has \\\\learning devices.
+As of the submission of this plan, the LEA haslearning devices.

+250

 a2.
 Distribution Strategy:

 The devices are:

 Are distributed to all students at the beginning of the school year.

 a3.
 An accurate assessment of current student access to broadband internet/WIFI.

-$\checkmark$

 a4.
-Approximately \\% of our students have access to broadband internet/WIFI at their situational distance place of learning.
+Approximately% of our students have access to broadband internet/WIFI at their situational distance place of learning.

+65%